 When you invest with a bank or a real estate investor, you should be absolutely certain of what you're getting into since you may end up owning that property one day.

 An exchange-traded fund (ETF) is a collection of stocks and bonds in a single fund.
-Similar to index and mutual funds, ETFs offer diversification and lower costs.
+Similar to indexes and mutual funds, ETFs offer diversification and lower costs.

 These ETFs may invest in stocks of REITs that own commercial properties like retail stores, offices, and hotels, among other things.
 Real estate investing is certainly made safer by this diversification.